 Really think about where you’d like to go and what you’d like to do.
 Beach, city, touring, the options are endless.
 Often a group activity, cycling or visiting Italian art galleries for examples, can create a common interest.
 Consider where you will feel most comfortable.

 Would you perhaps prefer to be with your own age group or is a mix of ages better for you?
-Companies, such as Solos Holidays, have age guidelines, Many escorted tours have both couples and singles on them.
+Some single traveller companies have age guidelines.
+Many escorted tours have both couples and singles on them.
 Would this suit you?
 How about a trial run on a UK group away day (theatre visit, coach trip, garden tour) so you can figure out what might work for you on a longer break?

 Some companies run forums so it’s possible to meet fellow travellers before departure, and it’s certainly a good way to learn about the world of solo travel, even if you just read the posts and comments.